jjfiv/cs145-f2021/src/syllabus.md

 You belong in this class and in the computer science department.
 Thank you for being here and for contributing to this course.

+### Discussions should be Respectful

+We will be using slack for the majority of course communication, as well as discussion of homework and reading questions.
+It is often difficult to convey tone -- especially with sarcasm or jokes -- in writing.
+We should all strive to be clear, welcoming, and respectful of others at all times.

+Everyone is coming to this course with different backgrounds, and there is definitely no such thing as a "silly" question.
+If you are sharing your knowledge with others, or seeking their knowledge you must do so respectfully.

 ### Pronouns and Identity

 I will use your preferred gender pronouns and name, and I expect you to use the names and pronouns your classmates prefer.
 (I understand that some students may be in the process of exploring their gender identity, may not feel comfortable sharing a gender pronoun, or may not go by gender pronouns; you can let me know if you do not want to share a gender pronoun.)